Rosatom responds to Le Monde article about uranium concentrate supplies from Niger to Russia

 Development of the Chironsudukui uranium deposit

-Earlier, a foreign newspaper, citing sources in the French government, stated that Niger had allegedly concluded an agreement with Russia for the sale of yellowcake.
+Earlier, a foreign newspaper, citing sources in the French government, stated that Niger had allegedly concluded an agreement with Russia to sell yellowcake.
 French journalists claim that the uranium concentrate was produced by Orano at its former Arlit mine.

 The State Corporation is developing its own projects and strengthening partnerships with African countries, including Niger.